13 Playing Dumb Manipulation Tricks That Show You’re Being Played

 How Does Playing Dumb Manipulation Work Psychologically?

-It works by creating cognitive overload and emotional imbalance, causing you to compensate while they disengage from Responsibility.
+It works by creating cognitive overload and emotional imbalance, causing you to compensate while they disengage from responsibility.

 The Hidden Mechanism